shegtory/knock-knock/README.md

 3. Enter one of the five accepted secrets: `nyknyc`, `self custody`, `no compromise`, `don't trust, verify`, or `ownership`.
 4. Wait for the reveal.
 Press Escape after the sequence to restart.

 The responses are driven by the order of messages, so the experience remains easy to perform live even if capitalization changes slightly.
 The name field accepts English letters only.
-Non-Latin writing, offensive English or Finglish terms, obfuscated profanity, repeated characters, and obvious keyboard mash are rejected at the name step.
+Non-Latin writing, offensive English, obfuscated profanity, repeated characters, and obvious keyboard mash are rejected at the name step.

 After the name, the terminal asks `what's the secret ?`.
 The Ledger reveal runs only for one of the five accepted secrets.
 Other phrases receive no response and leave the prompt open for another attempt.